erictt/computer-science-learning/source/_posts/cs6250/week-10-internet-surveillance-and-censorship.md

 ### DNS Censorship: A Global Measurement Methodology

-In this section, we explore a method to identify DNS manipulation via machine learning with a system called Iris.
+In this section, we explore <u>a method to identify DNS manipulation via machine learning with a system called **Iris**</u>.
 The figure below shows an overview of the identification process.

 <img src="https://i.imgur.com/aJ8flZd.png" style="width: 800px" />

 In previous sections, we discussed how the lack of diversity is an issue while studying DNS manipulation.
 In order to counter that, <u>Iris uses open DNS resolvers located all over the globe</u>[Quiz].
-In order to avoid using home routers (which are usually open due to configuration issues), this dataset is then restricted to a few thousand that are part of the Internet infrastructure.
+In order to **avoid using home routers** (which are usually open due to configuration issues), <u>this dataset is then restricted to a few thousand that are part of the Internet infrastructure</u>(in-house data, no external)[Quiz].
 There are two main steps associated with this process:

 1. Scanning the Internet’s IPv4 space for open DNS resolvers
 2. Identifying Infrastructure DNS Resolvers